Ji1998/SeniorDesignApp/README.md

 * Any Questions?
 Get in connection with guangsen@usc.edu

 ###
-*Special thanks to [Jiale](https://github.com/JialeHu) who helps me a lot in the project
+*Special thanks to [Jiale](https://github.com/JialeHu) who helps me with some syntax errors